tush4r/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans.md

 The scan stage in this pipeline has the following steps:

-- A Run step installs the build; then it scans the image and saves the output to a shared folder.
+- A Run step scans the IaC repo and saves the output to a shared folder.

 - A Snyk step then ingests the output file.